sbinet/fubsy/doc/guide/intro.rst

 Of course, Fubsy is hardly the first piece of software that attempts to tackle this problem.
-Every C programmer is familiar with Make, which does a reasonable job for small-to-medium C/C++ projects on Unix-like systems... except for the matter of header file dependencies (``mytool.o`` depends on ``util.h``), which Fubsy -- or rather, Fubsy's C plugin -- handles nicely.
+Every C programmer is familiar with Make, which does a reasonable job for small-to-medium C/C++ projects on Unix-like systems (if you ignore the difficulty with header dependencies).
 However, Make has awkward syntax, poor extensibility, and confusing semantics, which have led many people over the years to paper over its difficulties by writing Makefile generators and the like.

 Similarly, most Java programmers are familiar with Ant, which attempts to solve the problem in a radically different way.
 Ant doesn't provide